Maryland-State-Innovation-Team/LLM-Context/README.md

 ```
 List 15 real addresses around the state of Maryland, and then use the attached context to build an interactive map of their locations.
 ```

-*Note: The markdown file itself does not generate addresses or prompts, but provides the necessary context for the LLM to use mapping tools effectively.*

 ---